 Oral Medications in Eye Care

-Oral Medications Overview
+Oral Medications Description

 Oral medications play a significant role in the management of various eye conditions when topical treatments are insufficient or impractical.
 Optometrists may prescribe oral agents for a range of ocular diseases, including severe uveitis, ocular herpes, and certain forms of glaucoma, where systemic treatment is necessary to achieve therapeutic effects.
 These medications are essential for providing comprehensive care, particularly in cases where localized treatment alone cannot adequately address the condition.